 Another great summer sport for 10 year olds is volleyball.
 Nothing quite says summer like volleyball.
 When played on the beach, this sport allows children to enjoy the outdoors while staying active.
 If your area doesn’t offer beach volleyball, there’s always an opportunity to play indoor volleyball.

-This sport is a great way for children to build cooperative skills as playing volleyball is a team effort.
+This is one of the best sports for girls and boys to build cooperative skills.
+After all, playing volleyball is a team effort.
 Children will learn how to work with their peers, a skill that translates well into their school life.